Will Butler cover the spread vs. Cal? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Bulldogs score 82.1 points per game, 9.2 more points than the 72.9 the Golden Bears give up.
+- The Bulldogs record 82.1 points per game, 9.2 more points than the 72.9 the Golden Bears give up.

-- Butler is 6-0 against the spread and 5-1 overall when scoring more than 72.9 points.
+- When Butler totals more than 72.9 points, it is 6-0 against the spread and 5-1 overall.

+- The Golden Bears put up an average of 74.6 points per game, 6.7 more points than the 67.9 the Bulldogs give up to opponents.

 Bet on this or any college basketball matchup at BetMGM